Come into my head

-The steady metronome of waves gently beating the shore, the smell of the spray.
+The steady metronome of waves gently beating the shore, but there is no shore, the smell of the spray but there is no spray.
 I open my eyes but it’s just blackness and then a light comes on but it’s not a light, it’s a moon rising out of the sea.
 The sea, am I on a boat?
 I ask myself stupidly.

 Then I can feel it, the cold cloying embrace of the ocean in answer.

 I kick my legs but I don’t feel I need to, I’m bobbing, cold and wet, just with my head floating above the surface of the water.

 I can’t see the shore, the ocean seems endless and the only noise I hear are the waves parting and my heart beating.
 A rising anxiety sets my teeth on edge and I can feel it all around me.
 Is this what it’s like inside?
 Is this its world?
 A cold endless black ocean.
 I can’t feel the bottom, why would it have a bottom?

 I can feel something, something moving, circling, rising.
 Waves and bubbles rising to a crescendo peaked by an anticlimactic blub blub and something bobbing on the surface of the water.

 It floats towards me and I know what it is before the moon can cast its bright bitter smile down on it.

 A perfectly lopped head of a woman.
 It floats towards me and in the glare of the moon it rolls open and its wet hair parts like a flower and it’s my dear old aunt Mary Anne.
 I should feel things, I should feel earth shaking, bone clattering terror and cold sweat but I feel nothing, nothing but a joyful wonder.
 A question answered, a life revealed, a lie told and taken away just as swiftly and my heart races and in an instant.
 I’m surrounded by more perfectly lopped heads, floating and bobbing like rubber ducks floating in crude.